USS Staff: Invasion of France

-From the record of the U.S.S.
-Glennon, DD620, after the U.S.S.
-Staff left with as much of the crew it could carry The Gleenon was hit by shore batteries and 25 of its crew were killed.
+From the record of the USS Glennon (DD-620), after Staff left with as much of the crew it could carry, Gleenon was hit by shore batteries and 25 of its crew were killed.

 Renewed Mediterranean operations

 Prom there, she moved to the Mediterranean for another temporary duty assignment, this time with the U.S. 6th Fleet.
 She was at Oran from 6 to 10 August and, by 15 August, was off the Mediterranean coast of France for the invasion there.
 She supported the invasion until mid-November, then returned to Oran.
 From there, she headed back to the United States on 24 November.
 She reached Norfolk, Virginia, on 11 December and did not leave until 15 February 1945, when she sailed south to Panama.
 Staff transited the canal 10 days later and arrived in Pearl Harbor on 19 March.
 She remained at Pearl Harbor until 9 May, first in overhaul, then conducting exercises with submarines off Oahu.